 The following table sets forth the selected historical financial and operating data as of and for the periods presented.
-The selected historical balance sheet data at December 31, 2008, 2007, 2006, 2005, and 2004 and the selected historical statement of income data for the years ended December 31, 2008, 2007, 2006, 2005, and 2004 have been derived from our audited consolidated financial statements.
-The selected historical financial and operating data presented below should be read in conjunction with the information included under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes included elsewhere in this Form 10-K. The following financial and operating data may not be indicative of our future performance.
+The selected historical balance sheet data at December 31, 2009, 2008, 2007, 2006 and 2005 and the selected historical statement of income data for the years ended December 31, 2009, 2008, 2007, 2006 and 2005 have been derived from our audited consolidated financial statements.
+The selected historical financial and operating data presented below should be read in conjunction with the information included under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes included elsewhere in this Form 10-K. The following financial and operating data may not be indicative of our future performance.